FPSAC/FPSAC.github.io/_posts/2022-01-30-christinebessenrodt.md

 ---
 layout: post
-title: Death of Christine Bessenrodt
+title: "Death of Christine Bessenrodt"
 ---

 The FPSAC community is mourning the loss of Christine Bessenrodt, a long time contributer to the field of algebraic